-XWalk Trot Class: This class is for beginners only(Novice).
-Exhibitors entering the classes listed below will be prohibited from entering any other classes including, but not limited to, speed classes.
+Walk Trot Class: This class is for beginners only (Novice: Defined by this show as a horse or rider with one year or less of show experience).
+Outside of Showmanship/Ground Handling, exhibitors entering the classes listed below will be prohibited from entering any other classes including, but not limited to, speed classes.